chrispsim/netlify-blog/about.md

 # Hello, I'm Chris 👋

-I'm a product designer that transforms challenging problems into elegant, functional, and accessible solutions.
+I'm a product designer and a natural user interface (NUI) researcher that transforms challenging problems into elegant, functional, and accessible solutions.
 I'm currently a senior at the University of Washington majoring in Communications and Applied Computing.

 ## What I'm doing right now 🧐
 **UX/UI Design Intern**